Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Methods

-The capture range of rearrangement correlation is no longer limited to linear dependence but monotone dependence, which is revealed by the next proposition. \begin{proposition} For variables $X$, $Y$, and samples $\boldsymbol{x}$, $\boldsymbol{y}$, the following holds: \begin{itemize} \item $\left| {{r^\# }\left( {X,Y} \right)} \right| \le 1$ and the equality holds if and only if $X$ and $Y$ are monotone dependent. \item $\left| {{r^\# }\left( {\boldsymbol{x},\boldsymbol{y}} \right)} \right| \le 1$ and the equality holds if and only if $\boldsymbol{x}$ and $\boldsymbol{y}$ are monotone dependent. \end{itemize} \end{proposition} \begin{proof} The proposition is immediate from Corollary \ref{myCorollary01} and Corollary \ref{myCorollary02}. \end{proof} An interesting question might arise in one's mind: how can the simple adjustment, replacing $\sqrt {{\mathop{\rm var}} \left( X \right){\mathop{\rm var}} \left( Y \right)} $ with $\left| {{\mathop{\rm cov}} \left( {{X^ \uparrow },{Y^ \updownarrow }} \right)} \right|$, leads to the capture range expanding from linear dependence to (nonlinear) monotone dependence?
+The capture range of rearrangement correlation is no longer limited to linear dependence but monotone dependence, which is revealed by the next proposition. \begin{myProposition} For random variables $X$, $Y$, and samples $x$, $y$, the following hold: \begin{itemize} \item $\left| {{r^\# }\left( {X,Y} \right)} \right| \leqslant 1$ and the equality holds if and only if $X$ and $Y$ are monotone dependent. \item $\left| {{r^\# }\left( {x,y} \right)} \right| \leqslant 1$ and the equality holds if and only if $x$ and $y$ are monotone dependent. \end{itemize} \end{myProposition} An interesting question might arise in one's mind: how can the simple adjustment, replacing $\sqrt {{\mathop{\rm var}} \left( X \right){\mathop{\rm var}} \left( Y \right)} $ with $\left| {{\mathop{\rm cov}} \left( {{X^ \uparrow },{Y^ \updownarrow }} \right)} \right|$, leads to the capture range expanding from linear dependence to (nonlinear) monotone dependence?
 The capture range is inherited from \textit{covariance} itself.
-The capture of covariance is limited neither to identical dependence as that of \textit{Concordance Correlation Coefficient}, additive dependence as that of \textit{Additivity Coefficient}, nor to linear dependence as that of \textit{Pearson's $r$}.
+The capture range of covariance is limited neither to identical dependence as that of \textit{Concordance Correlation Coefficient}, additive dependence as that of \textit{Additivity Coefficient}, nor to linear dependence as that of Pearson's $r$.
 In fact, it can potentially detect and measure arbitrary monotone dependence, if scaled properly.
 In other words, Pearson's $r$ is also measuring nonlinear monotone dependence to some extent.
 The adjustment is nothing more than compensating for underestimation.

 The relationships among the above-mentioned \textit{Concordance Correlation Coefficient} (${r ^ = }$), \textit{Additivity Coefficient} (${r ^ + }$), \textit{Pearson's $r$}, and the new proposed \textit{Rearrangement Correlation} (${r ^\# }$) are depicted in Figure \ref{fig1}.